joshbegley/nyt-latest/README.md

 `Israel targeted a major airport in the capital used for both military and civilian purposes, while Iran attacked Israel with waves of ballistic missiles.`\
 https://nytimes.com/2025/06/14/world/middleeast/mehrabad-international-airport-tehran-strikes.html

-**Live Updates: Man Impersonating Officer Kills Minnesota Lawmaker and Her Husband**\
+**Live Updates: Man Dressed as Police Officer Kills Minnesota Lawmaker and Her Husband**\
-`Melissa Hortman, a Democratic state representative, and her husband were fatally shot.
-The gunman, who remains at large, also targeted a state senator in a separate attack.`\
+`Melissa Hortman, a Democratic state representative, and her husband were attacked at their home in what the governor called “an act of targeted political violence.”
+The gunman, who remains at large, also targeted a state senator and his wife in a separate shooting.`\
 https://nytimes.com/live/2025/06/14/us/minnesota-shootings

 **Giants win at Dodger Stadium, slam their way into a share of NL West lead**\